 In connection to the FBDC, the BMWK is funding a Research & Development project called “Investigation of the Suitability of a Financial Big Data Cluster (FBDC) for Securing Data Sovereignty in the Financial Sector” (project acronym “safeFBDC”), as part of the BMWK innovation competition “Artificial Intelligence as a Driver for Economically Relevant Ecosystems”.
 During this three year-project, the consortia partners will research, develop, and prototypically validate AI-based methods in five use cases – i.e., sustainable finance, supply-chain finance, anti-money laundering finance, market integrity and monetary policy.
 The safeFBDC use cases and the respective results shall be implemented and perpetuated in the FBDC, as far as possible.
 The Frankfurt School and its researchers are leading two of the use cases.

 The Frankfurt School-UNEP Centre leads on Sustainable Finance

-The Frankfurt School contributes to two of the five uses, Sustainable Finance and AI-based Monetary Policy.
-The FS-UNEP Centre leads the Sustainable Finance uses case, supported by the Helaba bank and the Main Incubator and further strategic partners.
-The aim of the use case is to improve the currently often insufficient availability and quality of ESG data and to establish a local ESG data platform.
-The central approach is to test and further develop innovative AI and ML methods both to close identified ESG data gaps and to develop new methods for ESG data generation.
-Financial market participants, especially banks, should thus be able to better integrate sustainability risks into their operational risk modeling and relevant decision-making processes.
+The Frankfurt School-UNEP Centre leads the Sustainable Finance uses case, supported by the Helaba bank, Deloitte and further strategic partners.
+The aim of the use case is to improve the currently often insufficient availability and quality of ESG data.
+The central approach is to test and further develop innovative AI and ML methods to improve the consideration of ESG risks in financial institutions’ credit and investment decisions.
+The work of the Frankfurt School researchers is organised in three workstreams:

-Learn more about the FBDC project on the website of the German Federal Ministry for Economic Affairs and Energy and TechQuartier, the project coordinator.
+Learn more about the FBDC project on the official project website.